yeehaa123/elab/CHAT/platform.md

 ### How this research contributes to the humanities, and to ‘digital humanities’

-The contribution of the development and research of this platform contributes to the humanities and digital humanities in several ways.
 Developing programming skills will lead DH scholars to better understand their digital tools and results, thereby allowing them to make more reliable and meaningful interpretations.
 Research on tool building will lead to better models of and guidelines for how to develop tools around a specific research question.
 Humanities scholars can communicate more easily and clearly with computer scientists and collaborate more intuitively through a shared vocabulary (coding), i.e. reducing friction at the interface between two domains.
 Through collaborative projects, new tools will be developed that can be used and modified for further research.
 Humanities scholars will learn a skill that is valued outside the confines of the university, thereby increasing both their employability as well as their ability to engage in public-private partnerships.
 In times of big data, more and more information is available but not necessary turned into knowledge.
 The Coding the Humanities platform